HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 The way we structured this article follows the logic of a developer who wants to build a sidechains.
 First, the sidechain needs to be deployed.
 Next an address or account on the sidechain needs to be funded.
 The assets transferred to the sidechain can now be sent from one account to another within the sidechain.
 Finally, money can be transferred back to the mainchain.
 We will explain how all these actions can be performed, and what options a developer or user has, to trigger those actions.

 This article builds heavily on our article about [sidechains]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-expanding-blockchain-with-sidechains %}) from the first chapter.
-We can only recommend reading this article first, before getting into cross-chain transactions.
+We recommend reading this article first, before getting into cross-chain transactions.

-first paper: decentralized certifiers. that were registering themselves in the MC and were responsible for signing withdrawal certificates.

-In Zendoo, we avoid direct reliance on certifiers or any other special type of actors assigned to validate withdrawal certificates.
-Instead, we are going to leverage SNARKs [6, 7, 19] to provide means for the mainchain to effectively validate withdrawals.

-**other**

-MST is a fixed size Merkle tree

 ## The Zendoo Sidechain Construction